House of Cards: Massive Weights in LLMs: Massive Weights Curriculum Dropout

 \section{Massive Weights Curriculum Dropout}

 In this section, we propose a straightforward plug-and-play method, termed \textbf{ma}ssive weights \textbf{c}urriculum \textbf{drop}out (\texttt{MacDrop}), during parameter-efficient fine-tuning such as low rank adaptation \citep{hu2022lora}.
 This method applies dropout to the pre-trained massive weights with a curriculum that gradually reduces the dropout probability.
 The reason for applying dropout to weights \citep{wan2013regularization} instead of activations \citep{srivastava2014dropout} is that the number of massive activations is only $k$, but that of massive weights is $k \times d$, where $d$ is the dimension of the hidden states.
-Note that our method is not applied to the trainable parameters of adapters.
+It is important to note that our method does not modify the trainable parameters of adapters; instead, it is applied to the pre-trained frozen weights.
 Therefore, \texttt{MacDrop} can be applied orthogonally to the process of training the adapter.

+\texttt{MacDrop} is motivated by the observation that massive weights are predominantly learned during pre-training, and that zeroing them can severely undermine LLMs.
+Therefore, at the early stages of fine-tuning, the objective is to reduce the reliance on massive weights, as their excessive dominance may lead the model to over-rely on specific patterns.
+Moreover, considering that the undamaged pre-trained model is used after fine-tuning is finished, we develop a strategy to adjust the dropout rate using a curriculum.

-Algorithm \ref{alg:macdrop} describes \texttt{MacDrop} in a pseudo PyTorch \citep{NEURIPS2019_bdbca288} style, and is implemented within the trainer code of \texttt{transformers}\footnote{https://github.com/huggingface/transformers/tree/main/src/transformers}.
-Initially, massive weights are identified using the \textit{bos} token before fine-tuning (Lines 1-3).
+Algorithm \ref{alg:macdrop} describes \texttt{MacDrop} in a pseudo PyTorch \citep{NEURIPS2019_bdbca288} style, and is implemented within the trainer code of \texttt{transformers}\footnote{https://github.com/huggingface/transformers/tree/main/src/ transformers}.
+Initially, massive weights are identified using the \textit{bos} token before fine-tuning (Lines 1-4).
 Subsequently, an adapter is trained while the pre-trained massive weights are dropped.
 Meanwhile, a curriculum strategy is applied to progressively enable the use of the original pre-trained weights without masking.
-Note that in Line 8, `model' includes both the masked pre-trained network and a trainable adapter.
+Note that in Line 10, `model' includes both the masked pre-trained network and a trainable adapter.
+When we implement Lines 1-4 in practice, we precomputed the massive indices and loaded them.
+Lines 6-9 and 11-12 are the additional computation for \texttt{MacDrop}, which requires neglectable overhead (e.g., approximately 0.35 second per step for Llama-3-8B using LoRA on 8xA100 GPUs).

-\texttt{MacDrop} is motivated by the observation that massive weights are predominantly learned during the pre-training phase, and that zeroing them can severely undermine LLMs.
-Therefore, at the early stages of fine-tuning, the objective is to reduce the reliance on massive weights, as their excessive dominance may lead the model to over-rely on specific patterns.
-Moreover, considering that the undamaged pre-trained model is used after fine-tuning is finished, we develop a strategy to adjust the dropout rate using a curriculum.